Discover practical procurement dashboard examples and the KPIs teams use to track spend, suppliers, inventory, contracts, and cost savings.

 3. Raw Material Procurement Dashboard

-This dashboard is built for teams that depend on raw materials to keep production moving.
-It tracks availability, costs, and supplier timelines in one clean view.
+A raw material procurement dashboard is designed for teams that depend on timely material supply to keep production moving.
+It tracks availability, costs, and supplier lead times in a single, clear view.

 Here's what KPIs this dashboard tracks: